kevinwlu/dsd/DE0-CV/README.md

 * File > New > Design Files > VHDL File > OK

-* Copy and paste the raw of Full_Adder.vhd
+* Copy and paste Full_Adder.vhd from the GitHub raw

 * Save file as Full_Adder.vhd

-* Click the arrow next to STOP (or Ctrl+L) to start compilation
+* Click the arrow next to STOP or enter Ctrl+L to start compilation

 ## 3. Run simulation